dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-corporate-owned-devices.md

 ## Enroll corporate-owned Windows 10 desktops

-If your organization has Azure Active Directory Premium (AADP) or Enterprise Management Suite (EMS), you can [enroll Windows 10 for enterprise](https://docs.microsoft.com/active-directory/active-directory-azureadjoin-windows10-devices-overview) and they will be automatically tagged as "corporate-owned" when user join devices to your domain.
+If your organization has Azure Active Directory Premium (AADP) or Enterprise Management Suite (EMS), you can [enroll Windows 10 for enterprise](https://docs.microsoft.com/active-directory/active-directory-azureadjoin-windows10-devices-overview) and they will be automatically tagged as "corporate-owned" when users add their work or school account.

 ## Identify devices as corporate-owned